-Lectures : 3 Hrs/Week Evalu tion Scheme

-Credit : 3 ISE : 40 Marks

-Practical's • ESE : 60 Marks
+Lectures:3 Hrs/WeekEvaluation SchemeCredit:3ISE : 40 MarksPractical's:--ESE : 60 Marks

-Course Objectives: The objective of the course is to To aware the students about Indian Contract and Arbitration act.
-To provide knowledge about contract administration.
+- 1. To aware the students about Indian Contract and Arbitration act. - 2.
+To provide knowledge about contract administration. - 3.
 To understand working of various excavating, hauling, conveying, and hoisting equipment.

-To compute cycle time of operations, rating and output of equipment.
-Course Outcomes (CO): At the end of successful completion of the course, the student will be Blooms COs able to Taxonomy CO1 Understand basics of contracts, tenders and e- tendering.
+4. To compute cycle time of operations, rating and output of equipment.

+Course Outcomes (CO): COs At the end of successful completion of the course, the student will be able to Blooms Taxonomy CO1 Understand basics of contracts, tenders and e- tendering.
 Knowledge Understand CO2 Understand the concepts of contract administration and RERA Understand apply CO3 Study the Indian Arbitration Act Understand CO4 Understand the different types of excavating equipment used for construction work Knowledge CO5 Study of different types of Conveying and Hoisting Equipment and their operations Understand CO6 Compute cycle time of operations, rating and output of equipment Apply and Analyze